-In 2015, I co-founded and helped to run a new, three-day design conference in Dublin called Rebase.
+In 2015, I co-founded, organised and ran a new, three-day design conference in Dublin called Rebase.
 Part of Irish Design 2015, we delivered a diverse programme to 200 people, giving a platform to both local talent and visionaries from around the world.

 How it started

 In February 2015, local IxDA leader Filip asked me to come meet with some others who were interested in maybe helping organise a new design conference in Dublin as part of Irish Design 2015.
 I promised to get involved later in the year but pretty quickly got sucked in.
 On March 26th we launched our website and announced our first speakers.

 Why create another conference in such a saturated market?
 We have a few shared motivations, including:

 - Have our field of design represented at Irish Design 2015

 - Raise awareness of the potential investing in design can have

 - Recognise the talent and craft of our peers at home and abroad